 Plus500 offers a proprietary platform, a web platform, and a desktop platform.
 It has limited research and educational tools.
 Plus500 has a professional mobile app with standard alerts and watch lists.
 Its platforms are difficult to learn for beginner traders.

 TD Ameritrade offers an impressive trading experience because of its trading platforms focused on learning tools.
 It has professional trading tools available on every platform.
 TD Ameritrade offers a better experience with superior market data and trading ideas.
 It is a good choice for both beginner and professional traders.

 Banking services are an asset for traders of all levels of experience.
 Plus500 is present on London’s stock exchange.
 It offers many funding options, including Skrill, PayPal, bank transfers, and credit/debit.

 TD Ameritrade has a banking history and a presence on the Nasdaq stock exchange.
 It offers its clients debit/credit and checking accounts.

-Plus500 and TD Ameritrade are leading online brokers in 2021.
+Plus500 and TD Ameritrade are leading online brokers.
 Both have advantages and disadvantages depending on your needs and trading experience.
 We recommend Plus500 for professionals as it has premium platforms and tools.
 TD Ameritrade is a better choice for US-based beginners, as it has impressive learning and research tools.